josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

   buffer.
   </details>
 - <details>
-  <summary>TryGetIndexOf(CString?, out Int32)</summary>
+  <summary>TryGetIndex(CString?, out Int32)</summary>

-  Tries to retrieve the index of the associated item to the given value.
+  Attempts to retrieve the index of the item associated by instance with the specified `CString`.
   </details>

 ### Static Methods: